 These studies show that being around nature and countryside can have so many positive effects on both physical and mental health.
 When you’re retired you will want to take care of your health more and being surrounded by green is a good way to do it.

 Choosing to live in a park home is a good option for those who want to take better care of their health.
 Park home sites are situated in idyllic locations all over the country.
 These sites are located near enough to large towns that you aren’t cut off from the rest of the world.
-But they’re also located near enough to the country that you can experience the best of country living.
+But they’re also located near enough to the country that you can experience the best of countryside living.